7RIPPY/LC-PiShock-Mod/README.md

 # PiShock for Lethal Company
 PiShock integration for Lethal Company.
-By TRIPPYTRASH